scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

 mid-analysis.

-Similarly, Glue embeds an IPython terminal that gives users access to the python command line (and Glue variables) during a glue session.
+Similarly, Glue embeds an IPython terminal that gives users access to the Python command line (and Glue variables) during a glue session.
 Variables in a Glue session can be introspected and analyzed on this command line.